adischik/nexmo-developer/_documentation/en/client-sdk/in-app-voice/overview.md

 ## Voice calls

-There are two ways to make Voice calls:

-1. Using VAPI using the Client SDK `callServer()` method.
-2. Using peer-peer call functionality via the `inAppCall()` method.

-The Client SDK application manages the [Event flow](/conversation/guides/event-flow) of the conversation.
+**The way to make a voice call is using the Client SDK `callServer()` method.
+This allowes for the use of the [Voice API](/voice/voice-api/overview) to manage the call on the server side.
+The Client SDK application manages the [Event flow](/conversation/guides/event-flow) of the conversation in the client side.**

 ## Setup